nervosnetwork/rfcs/rfcs/0000-sudt-info/0000-sudt info.md

 Since it is impossible to distinguish whether an owner lockscript is script-driven from the outside, it should be checked first according to the script-driven logic.

 ````
-// Issue new Sudt/Sudt_Info
+// Create a new SUDT_Info cell
 Inputs:
 	 ...
 Outputs:
-	Sudt_Info_Cell:
+	SUDT_Info_Cell:
 		Data:
-			sudt info
+			SUDT Info
 		Type:
-			code_hash: sudt_info type script
+			code_hash: SUDT_Info type script
 			args: type_id
 		Lock:
 			sudt creator defined
 ````

-The following rules should be met in a Sudt Info Cell (typescript):
+The following rules should be met in a SUDT Info Cell (typescript):

 - **Rule 1:** validate the format of info cell data.
 - **Rule 2:** The args conform to the rules of type id.